WebDaD/revaco/readme.md

 You can also set the transition time for a single rotator:
 - ``<p class="simpleimagerotator" data-transition_time="VALUE">`` Wheres VALUE = Time in milliseconds

+#### FancyBox
+This Plugin shows pretty full-screen-images onClick
+It allows to auto-activate fancybox for every image, but wil ignore the class ``no_fancybox`` For activation on a single image simply add the class ``fancybox``
+Info: The img alt-Tag will be Used as Title for the FullScreen Image

 ## MileStones

 See Issues